 And as the sand clears one last time, he almost dismisses the face of a woman staring back at him.
 He corrects himself, the most beautiful woman he has ever seen stares back at him, skin flecking iridescent, lips black and glossy, glossy like her deep soulless-eyes.

 She fans her tail over a bare chest and smiles a mouth filled with vicious fangs.
-Compelled, Dom decides, oh well, and removes his helmet in anticipation of a hungry embrace.
+Compelled, Dom decides, oh well, and removes his helmet in anticipation of her hungry embrace.